Quantalabs/Quantalabs/README.md

   * Graphs Global Temperatures from 1880-2020
 * Disease
   * Simulates a disease outbreak.
 Inspired By COVID-19 and 3b1b.
-* COVID-19
+* PrivatePy
-  * Graphs and Data about COVID-19
+  * A bunch of differential-privacy algorithms

 #### Everything (well almost everything) else